The Angry Patient

 Doctors are often shocked when they're sued, but defense attorney Carol Romano has found that an angry patient may be more likely to file a lawsuit or board allegation.

-by Mike Whitmer in Patient Interactions on Thursday, December 17, 2015
+Posted in Risk Management on Thursday, December 17, 2015

 That’s why she suggests listening to your inner voice telling you to "watch out" when encountering these patients.
 Here are Carol's suggestions for addressing the angry patient.